SWC-Advanced-Microscopy/SimpleMScanner/README.md

   8. Improved buffering to allow for higher frame rates.

 * **scanAndAcquire_OO** - The same features as scanAndAcquire_Polished but in an object-oriented interface.
-The purpose of this it to contract procedural with object-oriented code.
+The purpose of this it to contrast procedural with object-oriented code.

 * **scannerGUI** - A simple GUI wrapper class for scanAndAcquire_OO.
 This showcases some of the advantages of using object-oriented techniques for data acquisition and GUI-building.